tevio/rokaki/docs/index.md

 class ArticleQuery
   include Rokaki::FilterModel

-  # Tell Rokaki which model to query and which DB adapter semantics to use
+  # Tell Rokaki which model to query.
+Adapter is auto-detected from the connection.
-  filter_model :article, db: :postgres # or :mysql, :sqlserver, :oracle, :sqlite
+  # If your app uses multiple adapters, pass db: explicitly (e.g., db: :postgres)
+  filter_model :article

   # Map a single query key (:q) to multiple LIKE targets on Article
   define_query_key :q